sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 1. *Overview - Overview of the feature and its purpose and usage*
 2. *Functionality - This is the main body of the detailed requirements, and contains most of the functionality statements.
 This section may be further sub-divided into sub-categories as makes sense, each covering a different aspect of the functionality.
 Numbering like this allows requirements to be later inserted into their natural position without renumbering*
 3. *Interfaces - Which interfaces does the feature run on?
-Cover physical ports (incl. dynamic port breakout), port channels, routing interfaces (port, VLAN, loopback), tunnel interfaces (VXLAN), Management port etc*
+Cover physical ports (incl. dynamic port breakout), port channels/MCLAGs, routing interfaces (port, VLAN, loopback), tunnel interfaces (VXLAN), routing sub-interfaces (future), Management port etc.*
 4. *Configurability - What configuration operations will the feature have?
 Describe these at a general level.*
 5. *User Interfaces - Which UIs will be available for managing the feature (Klish, REST, gNMI, Click, vtysh, Linux shell etc).
 On these: -*
     - *SONiC Management Framework UIs (YANG, REST/gNMI, Klish) is basically mandatory for all new features (full coverage)*